-Sarah Rosenblum is a research assistant at L&M Policy Research.
+Sarah Rosenblum is a research associate at L&M Policy Research.
 Ms. Rosenblum is currently assisting the Centers for Medicare and Medicaid Services (CMS) in a project to inform the development of web-based tools for the federally facilitated health insurance exchanges.
 Additionally, she participates in usability testing efforts for the Medicare.gov and Healthcare.gov websites, including the federally facilitated health insurance exchanges.
 Ms. Rosenblum also supports consumer research activities with Medicare beneficiaries to assist CMS in evaluating and improving communication tools such as the Medicare Plan Finder.
 She is also participating in survey and cognitive testing efforts to define effective strategies for engaging consumers in the use of quality health care data via technology-based communication and personal engagement strategies.

 Prior to joining L&M, Ms. Rosenblum worked as a research assistant for the Cornell Research Program on Self-Injury and Recovery (CRPSIR), where she coded qualitative interviews of self-injurers and their parents.
 She also assisted Dr. Elaine Wethington with her research on aging and health, specifically on the topics of turning points and stress.
 Ms. Rosenblum also worked at the UConn Health Center’s Center on Aging, where she conducted interviews for the Money Follows the Person (MFP) program.

 Sarah holds a B.S., with high distinction, in human development from Cornell University.